hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - responsibility of the <span style="color: #bb6600;">installation and maintenance of a product</span>:
     - on-primese solution: customer
     - cloud-based solution: provider
-  - customersNO responsibility of <span style="color: #bb6600;">OS patch management</span>: PaaS
+  - customers: NO responsibility of <span style="color: #bb6600;">OS patch management</span>: PaaS
   - secure SaaS-based applications
     - all administrative access to SaaS applications as privileged
     - set up single sign-on (SSO) integrations
     - Use <span style="color: #bb6600;">multi-factor authentication (MFA)</span>
     - install and integrate an identity governance solution
     - stay up to date (patch mgmt)
-  - factor to choose on-primse solution over cloud-based solution: <span style="color: #bb6600;">with an on-premise solution, the provider is responsible for the installation and maintenance of the product, whereas with a cloud-based solution, the customer is responsible for it</span>
+  - factor to choose on-premises solution over cloud-based solution: <span style="color: #bb6600;">with an on-premises solution, the provider is responsible for the installation and maintenance of the product, whereas with a cloud-based solution, the customer is responsible for it</span>
+  - cloud model is a collaborative effort where infrastructure is shared and jointly accessed by <span style="color: #bb6600;">several organizations</span> from a specific group: <span style="color: #bb6600;">community cloud</span>